 We took a break at the overlook to refuel with snacks and hot tea.
 Of course Charlie just HAD to sit on my lap 🙂

-Summer looked SO different compared to when I hiked it Winter 2016.
+Summer looked SO different compared to to hiking it in Winter.
 First, it was extremely green, and secondly the “overlook” was really overgrown.
 There had to have been close to several feet of packed snow when I did it, because there were hardly any trees.
 In Summer, the trees were so tall you could barely see anything from the top.
 The same spot had an opening to look out to the South, but I definitely prefer this trail in winter.
 However, this did make for a great trail run back down.